lahti117/CO2GassExchangeSystem/RaspberryPi/README.md

 which relays you want on or off from 0 to 7.

 It is a project run by Dr. Ryan Steward in the Plants and Wildlife Sciences Department at Brigham Young University.
-The main contributer of this code is Samuel Lahti
+The main contributers to this code are Samuel Lahti and Karoline Busche.